CristianHGitHub/Group-Project-InCollege/README.md

 build.bat
 ```

-## Job Board & Applications
-## Messages
+## Messages (Week 8 - Private Messaging System)

 ### Overview

+The messaging system enables connected users to send private messages to each other within the InCollege application.
+Messages are persistently stored and can only be sent between users who have established connections.

+### Features

-- A new `Messages` option appears in the post-login main menu.
+- **Messages Menu**: Accessible from the main post-login menu
-- `Send a New Message` lets you send a private message to a connected user only.
+  - `Send a New Message`: Send a message to a connected user
+  - `View My Messages`: View received messages (currently under construction)
+  - `Go Back`: Return to main menu

+- **Connection Validation**: Users can only send messages to established connections
+  - Validates recipient exists in the system
+  - Verifies sender and recipient have an established connection
+  - Provides clear error messages for invalid recipients

+- **Message Persistence**: All sent messages are stored in `data/Messages.txt` with:
+  - Sender's username
+  - Recipient's username
+  - Message content
+  - Timestamp (YYYY-MM-DD HH:MM:SS format)

+- **Character Limit**: Messages are automatically truncated to 200 characters
+  - Users are notified when truncation occurs
+  - Original message beyond 200 characters is discarded

-- All prompts and responses are mirrored to `data/InCollege-Output.txt` via the same dual-output helper.
+- **Dual Output**: All prompts and responses are mirrored to `data/InCollege-Output.txt`
- - Messages are limited to 200 characters; longer inputs are truncated to 200 with a note: `Note: Message truncated to 200 characters.`

-### Typical Input Snippet
+### Typical Input Sequence

+Basic message sending:
 ```
 Log In
 userA